SinbereeGit/VFS-practice/README.md

 **English** · [简体中文](./README_zh.md)

 This project provides a virtual file system that supports *serial multi-user* and *deduplication storage*.
-It is uniquely determined by a (special file set directory, specified user ID).
+It is uniquely determined by a (system root directory, specified user ID).

 </div>